-If you try to log into multiple accounts of a particular website with two different identities, you may not be successful.
+If you try to log into multiple accounts on a particular website with two different identities, you may not be successful.
 This is because, Internet Explorer, by default, shares the same “session cookies” among all its tabs and windows.
-You can log into multiple accounts of a particular website like Facebook, Outlook.com, Gmail, Skype, etc, with two different accounts, using Internet Explorer in Windows by following this tutorial.
+You can log into multiple accounts on a particular website like Facebook, Outlook.com, Gmail, Skype, etc., with two different accounts, using Internet Explorer in Windows by following this tutorial.

 Sign In or Login multiple accounts

 There is this IE option switch –nomerge.
 Use the –nomerge switch to log into multiple accounts of a particular website with two different identities, using Internet Explorer in Windows.